cms-dev/cms/docs/Localization.rst

     msginit --width=79 -l <two_letter_code_of_language>

 Right after that, open :file:`<code>.po` and fill the information in the header.
 To translate a string, simply fill the corresponding msgstr with the translations.
+You can also use specialized translation softwares such as poEdit and others.

 If the developers updated the ``.pot`` file, you do not need to start from scratch.
 Instead, you can create a new ``.po`` file that merges the old translated string with the new, to-be-translated ones.
 The command is the following, run inside :gh_tree:`cms/server/po/`.